-(and the external obliques to slide upper ribs forwards relative to ribs below).
+(and the external intercostals to slide upper ribs forwards relative to ribs below).

 If we work downwards and imagine instead that the upper rib is the fixed rib then the external intercostal can be used to pull the lower rib rearwards relative to the upper rib.
-Or imagining the ribcage to be fixed in place then the external oblique can be used to slide the pelvis rearwards relative to the ribcage.
+Or imagining the ribcage to be fixed in place then the external obliques can be used to slide the pelvis rearwards relative to the ribcage.

-Using the Internal obliques to slide the ribcage rearwards (and using the internal intercostals to slide the upper ribs rearwards relative to the lower ribs.
+Using the Internal obliques to slide the ribcage rearwards (and using the internal intercostals to slide the upper ribs rearwards relative to the lower ribs.)

 Standing or sitting upright and focusing on the internal layers of both sets of muscles, they can be used to pull the ribcage rearwards relative to the pelvis.